Danni Nicholls

-Danni Nicholls is a multi award nominated British Americana singer-songwriter.
-Her song, First Cuckoo of Spring, was featured in the TV series Sons of Anarchy (season 7 2014).
+Danielle Hannah Nicholls (born 28 August 1985) is a British multi award nominated Americana singer-songwriter.
+Her song, "First Cuckoo of Spring", was featured in the TV series Sons of Anarchy (season 7, 2014).
 Nicholls has also toured and opened for artists such as Shakin' Stevens, Lucinda Williams and The Secret Sisters.

 Early years

 Growing up in Bedfordshire, England on the American roots music of her Anglo-Indian grandmother's record collection, at 16, Nicholls inherited, a 1963 Burns London shortscale electric jazz guitar from her uncle Heathcliff.
-The guitar is rumoured to have once belonged to English rock n roll artist Billy Fury.
+The guitar is rumoured to have once belonged to English rock and roll artist Billy Fury.
 She has a BA in drama from Kingston University (2004-2007).
-She studied songwriting and the music business in Brighton, England while promoting her own music nights in several venues.
+She studied songwriting and the music business in Brighton, England, while promoting her own music nights in several venues.

 Career

 2009–2012

 Nicholls toured throughout the UK during this period to promote her two released EPs, Heavy Shoes (2009) and Time (2012).